nazir-hussain/Amazon-Prime-Trending/README.md

 • Slides data is in src/data.js.

-• Initially, the file is filled with boilerplate code.
+• Initially, the file is filled with boilerplate code.<br>
 <b>Note the following:</b>

 • The "Restart" button must have data-testid="button-restart".